 Challenge: Mudrocks in many basins undergo complex stress histories.
 For example, sediment deposited outside a thrust belt under uniaxial strain (K_0) conditions is ultimately exposed to a large lateral stress as it is consumed into the thrust belt (Figure 3a).
-Alternately, sediment adjacent to a salt diapir may undergo extreme lateral stresses that are larger than the vertical stress (Figure 3b).
+Alternately, sediment adjacent to a salt diapir may undergo extreme lateral stresses (Figure 3b).

 Most mathematical models for geological applications use relatively simple descriptions of material behavior.
-For example, we use the Modified Cam Clay model or Rockfield's SR3 model.
-These formulations are based on yield surfaces that are symmetric about the horizontal (mean stress) axis and remain as such regardless of the loading path.
-However, it is generally observed that yield surfaces rotate and align with the loading axis (Figure 4b).
-A critical question is what is the shape of the yield surface and how it evolves during loading.
-This is important because the form of the yield surface at any given loading increment controls the amount of pore pressure generated.
+For example, we use the Modified Cam Clay model or Rockfield's SR3 model, which are based on yield surfaces that are symmetric about the horizontal (mean stress) axis and remain as such regardless of the loading path.
+However, yield surfaces rotate and align with the loading axis (Figure 4b).
+A critical question is what is the shape of the yield surface and how does it evolve during loading?
+This form of the yield surface at any given loading increment controls the amount of pore pressure generated.